 One of the buzz-phrases of 21st century gardening is “Gardening with a purpose” and I have to admit that when I first heard this phrase, I thought, “well duh!”
 We all have reasons for being in this business and our customers have their reasons for coming to us for plants, products and advise.
 But sometimes it’s easy to lose track of this purpose, or to forget how important our business truly is.
 This presentation is appropriate for garden center employees, professional landscapers, master gardeners and home garden geeks: we are all involved in one of the most life-affirming activities there is.

 Educating Your Customers or Employees About Perennials

 If we want our customers and clients to keep coming back for more plants or continued maintenance, they need to remain happy about their gardens long after the plants have been placed in the ground.
 Garden center customers and landscape crews need to know the strategies for keeping their perennials looking good all season.
 And green-industry professionals need to know how to convey this information to their customers.

 This talk is about demystifying and simplifying perennial plant maintenance for your clients, customers and crew.
-Covering basic maintenance, simple strategies, commonsense reminders, and educational aides, this talk is geared to garden retailers and landscape professionals.
+Covering basic maintenance, simple strategies, commonsense reminders, and educational aides, this talk is geared to garden retailers and landscapers.
+Perennials for Pros.

 For details about these or other talks and workshops,